EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * VERY BASIC NPC: So far, it's just a character simply standing and when you're near her, a basic dialogue text box pops up.
 * BACKGROUND: Just a basic sky with clouds.
 * MULTIPLE LANGUAGES: Still early but it uses a CSV file (Had to set to UTF 8 but fixed the mixing characters now) and you can switch between English and Portuguese.
+* OFF-SCREEN COMPANION INDICATOR/WAYPOINT: When the Companion is off-screen, an Astrolabe shows up pointing at their direction; It looks a bit off so far but i tried my best (And with tricky methods too).